 Why does WEP offer the I am a Leader program – the life skills program?

 WEP wants to prepare our students to be successful members of their community.
-WEP’s I am a Leader program does this by first offering a program which the students design and plan themselves.
-Students choose how (through workshops, field trips, and mini projects) they will learn about personal health, nutrition, communication, finance, civics and the environment.
+Through WEP’s I am a Leader program, the students design and plan field trips and workshops themselves to learn about personal health, nutrition, communication, finance, civics and the environment.
 I am a Leader program helps the students gain their Voice, confidence and the ability to make decisions.

 Does WEP guide students into specific careers?

 WEP helps students follow their career ambitions by working with them to determine their strengths and giving them career counseling to help them discover options in their field of interest.
-This guidance is critical because most students are unaware of the career options available to them.
-WEP gives students exposure to employment options from farming to teaching to health care.
-We also help those students coming from rural areas to explore employment opportunities within their villages so they will not be forced to move to urban areas in search of work.
+This guidance is critical because most students are unaware of available career options.
+Through I am a Leader field trips and the counseling at the Center, WEP gives students exposure to many employment options.

 Why is WEP focused on India ?

 Although India’s economy has grown over the last decade, the benefits of this growth have not been shared equally among its citizens.
 In fact, the number of people living in poverty in India has changed very little in recent years, and the divide between rich and poor has grown.
 Women are especially vulnerable to this divide due to cultural beliefs and barriers that keep them from fully participating in the country’s economic growth.
-By helping ambitious young women pursue higher education and meaningful careers, WEP hopes to bridge this divide and help our students rise out of poverty and reap the benefits of India’s growing economy.
+By helping ambitious young women pursue higher education and meaningful careers, WEP hopes to bridge this divide and help our students rise out of poverty by participating in India’s growing economy.